When Your Labor Begins

-You may enter the hospital through the main entrance or Buerger Entrance from 7 a.m. to 9 p.m.
+You may enter the hospital through the main entrance at Lenfest Pavilion or the Buerger Entrance from 7 a.m. to 9 p.m.
 Between 9 p.m. and 7 a.m., please enter through the Emergency Trauma Center.
 Your spouse or support person may park in any of our garages.
-Zipley and Woodland garages are the closest to the Lenfest and Toll Pavilions.
+The Zipley Garage is the closest to the Lenfest and Toll Pavilions.

 A Very Special Experience